DeltaZulu-OU/dzmac/README.md

 # DZMAC

- In ALPHA stage.

 ![Sample](assets/window.png)

 ## Overview

 DZMAC is a Windows desktop application for viewing network adapters and managing MAC address–related settings with a deliberately constrained scope.
-It is a reimplementation of TMAC but does **not** aim for feature parity.
+It is a reimplementation of [Technitium MAC Address Changer aka TMAC](https://technitium.com/tmac/), not a reverse-engineering product, but does **not** aim for feature parity.

 The goal is to provide a focused, predictable, and maintainable application centered on core adapter management workflows.